carodew/carodew.github.io/_posts/projects/ux/2014-01-01-Nava-Caseflow-build-hearing-schedule.md

 </ul>

 ## Results ##
 As predicted, the Board shifted its priorities before the next quarter arrived and improvements to this process were pushed further out into the future.
-I did follow up with our product manager, who expressed appreciation for our research and deliverable, and stated that through our research he gained several ideas for how to break out smaller chunks of work to make incremental improvements to the build hearing schedule process.
+I followed up with our product manager, who expressed appreciation for our research and deliverable, and stated that through our research he gained several ideas for how to break out smaller chunks of work that could be more easily slotted into the road map.